 - Maps of Probable Playas for Colorado, Kansas, Nebraska, New Mexico, Oklahoma and Texas by county

-For more information on how PLJV can help your industry during the planning process — by providing or adapting current maps and tools or developing new ones for specific needs — contact PLJV Coordinator Mike Carter at 303-926-0777.
+In some cases, where the impact cannot be avoided, these planning tools can be used to design workable offsets and mitigation.
+For more information on how PLJV can help your industry during the planning process — by providing or adapting current maps and tools or developing new ones for specific needs — contact PLJV Coordinator Mike Carter or Conservation Science Director Anne Bartuszevige at 303-926-0777.